 Kathleen Gallo, RN, PhD

-Dr. Gallo is responsible for leadership development throughout the organization as well as the creation and implementation of a comprehensive learning strategy.
+Dr. Gallo is responsible for leadership development throughout the organization, as well as the creation and implementation of a comprehensive learning strategy.

-A noted author and speaker, Dr. Gallo has collaborated with Lawrence Smith, MD, executive vice president and physician-in-chief at Northwell and dean of Hofstra Northwell School of Medicine, in a Springer publication entitled, Building a Culture of Patient Safety Through Simulation: An Interprofessional Learning Model.
+A noted author and speaker, Dr. Gallo has collaborated with Lawrence Smith, MD, in a Springer publication entitled, "Building a Culture of Patient Safety Through Simulation: An Interprofessional Learning Model."
 She also speaks on a wide range of topics including “Future Workforce Requirements,” “Preparing Tomorrow’s Clinicians for Tomorrow’s Healthcare System,” “Enhancing Patient Safety Through Interprofessional Education and Collaboration,” “Heralding in a New Era: Patient Safety at the Forefront,” “Transforming Healthcare into Higher Reliability Organizations,” and “Creating a Culture of Safety: Lessons Learned from Aviation.”